Advertiser Disclosure

 Social Assistance Payment Dates in Quebec

 How much does social assistance pay in Quebec?
-For a single adult who is eligible for the Social Assistance Program and has no limited capacity for employment, the basic benefit is $770 per month.
-If they have a temporarily limited capacity for employment, they receive $923.
+For a single adult who is eligible for the Social Assistance Program and has no limited capacity for employment, the basic benefit is $887 per month.

 Additional benefits may apply depending on your situation.